The Right Size: Double act focus

 From 1994 and Stop Calling Me Vernon, Foley and McColl focused on working as a double act.
 "We'd always had other people in our shows," Foley recalled.
 "This was the first time we said, 'I tell you what, let's just do two weeks' rehearsal, just the two of us, and see what we come up with.'
 And when we put it up in front of an audience, they laughed their socks off.
 That's when we found that we were a double-act."
 Stop Calling Me Vernon was about a fading vaudeville duo, practicing their old gags whilst waiting for their next big break.

 Their major 1997 success Do You Come Here Often? was about two strangers stuck in a bathroom for 25 years.
 The show was inspired by the experiences of Beirut hostages Brian Keenan and John McCarthy.

 The Play What I Wrote and Ducktastic

 The Right Size achieved major UK and international success with The Play What I Wrote.
+The production played Broadway and London, winning two Olivier Awards and receiving numerous other Olivier Award nominations.
 Their final play together was 2005's Ducktastic, a satire on Siegfried and Roy, but with performing ducks instead of tigers.

 Collaborators and influences

 Foley and McColl were loyal collaborators with others, working consistently with behind-the-scenes partners over the years including director Jozef Houben, from 1991-2001, designer Alice Power, from 1991-2006 and songwriter Chris Larner, from 1992-2000.
-Through these collaborators, and others such as co-performer Micheline Vandepoel, The Right Size have links to physical theatre companies such as Complicite and Spymonkey.
+Through these collaborators, and others such as co-performer Micheline Vandepoel, The Right Size have links to physical theatre companies such as Complicite and Spymonkey and their teacher Philippe Gaulier.

 The duo have regularly credited vaudeville legend Johnny Hutch as an inspiration.